symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/menu.md

 Change the file namespace so that it will reflect the current location of the file.

-Your menu class extends AdmingeneratorMenuBuilder so you will also need to add the following line to your file:
+Your menu class extends AdmingeneratorMenuBuilder so you will also need to add the following line:

 ```php
 use Admingenerator\GeneratorBundle\Menu\AdmingeneratorMenuBuilder;